The best sales to shop today: Samsung, Allswell, Apple and more - CNN Underscored

 You’ll sleep soundly knowing you saved big on mattresses, bedding and decor at Allswell’s latest sitewide sale.
 Use code BLOOM to take 15% off a range of blankets, pillows, duvets, sheets and more, many of which come in contemporary patterns that will boost the look of your space as well as your comfort level at bedtime.
 Not to mention, the brand makes a range of hybrid mattresses that are sure to give you sweet dreams this spring.

-WD 500GB My Passport SSD External Portable Solid State Drive ($79.99, originally $129.99; amazon.com and bestbuy.com)
+WD 500GB My Passport SSD External Portable Solid-State Drive ($79.99, originally $129.99; amazon.com and bestbuy.com)

 Our top pick for best external hard drive is back down to its lowest price ever.
 The WD My Passport SSD is available at both Amazon and Best Buy for just $79.99 — that’s $50 off its list price.
 In our hands-on test of this SSD, we were impressed by just how fast files transferred; we were able to back up Word documents in just a few seconds, full photo albums in less than 20 seconds and even large video files in under a minute.
-And it certainly has space for your entire digital library, and then some.
+And it certainly has space for your entire digital library and then some.

 Apple AirPods Pro ($197, originally $249; amazon.com and walmart.com)